cbottrell/SubaruHSC_TidalCNN/README.md

-# SubaruHSC tidal feature characterization with convolutional neural networks
+# SubaruHSC tidal feature characterization with CNN

 Group repo for the tidal CNN project.